As an Amazon Associate, I earn from qualifying purchases.

 - Prepare a large mixing bowl with ice water.

 - (INSTANT POT INSTRUCTIONS): Put a trivet/steamer basket in your Instant Pot and add 1.5 cups of water.
 Place the beets on top of the trivet.Secure your lid.
-Set the vent to "sealing", then Manual>High Pressure>13 minutes.When the cook time is up, use a dish rag to carefully flip the vent to "venting".
-Remove beets from the Instant Pot and place in the ice water.
+Set the vent to "sealing", then Manual>High Pressure>13 minutes.When the cooking time is up, use a dish rag to carefully flip the vent to "venting".
+Using a slotted spoon, remove beets from the Instant Pot and place in the ice water.
+Allow them to sit for 3 minutes, and then drain into a strainer.

 - (STOVETOP INSTRUCTIONS):Place a steamer basket in a pot and add enough water to cover the bottom.
-Place a lid on and steam for 30-50 minutes or until the beet is easily pierced with a knife.
+Place a lid on the pot and steam for 30-50 minutes or until the beet is easily pierced with a knife.

 - You may leave the beets whole, cut them in half, or into slices.